-Respondents to this solicitation or persons acting on their behalf may not contact, between the release of the solicitation and the end of the 72-hour period following BWDB posting the notice of intent to award on the BWDB website address indicated below (excluding Saturdays, Sundays, and holidays) any BWDB employee, officer, or member of the board of directors concerning any aspect of this solicitation, except in writing to the BWDB Vice President of Operations noted above.
+Respondents to this solicitation or persons acting on their behalf may not contact, between the release of the solicitation and the end of the 72-hour period following BWDB posting the notice of intent to award on the BWDB website address indicated below (excluding Saturdays, Sundays, and holidays) any BWDB employee, officer, or member of the board of directors concerning any aspect of this solicitation.
+All questions will be addressed at the Bidder's Conference on April 17, 2024 at 10:00am.
 Violation of this provision may be grounds for rejecting a proposal.
-The questions may be sent via e-mail to the point of contact by the date indicated on the Schedule of Events.
 No telephone calls will be accepted.
-Inquiries submitted after the period specified in Section 13 - Proposal Schedule - will not be addressed.
-Please refer to the RFP number and title in the email.
-All attempts will be made to post questions received by the due date and the corresponding answers on the BWDB website by the date indicated in the Schedule of Events.
+Inquiries submitted after the Bidder's Conference will not be addressed.
+All attempts will be made to post questions received at the Bidder's Conference and the corresponding answers on the BWDB website by the date indicated in the Schedule of Events.
 No verbal or written information that is obtained other than by information in this document or by addendum to this RFP will be binding on BWDB.
 All addenda will be posted on the BWDB website.